 Through our program engagement in the areas of space photovoltaics and specialty photonics, we have developed a strong penetration and customer base for defense and homeland security applications.
-Our technologies in inverted metamorphic multi-junction (IMM) solar cells, fiber optic gyro transceivers, and terahertz spectroscopy are critical for certain government programs.
-Our state-of-the-art solar cell manufacturing facility in Albuquerque, New Mexico has been cleared and designated as a U.S. government trusted foundry.
-We expect this clearance should provide a pathway to additional government program opportunities.
-We will continue our efforts to further solidify new business opportunities for programs within these areas.
+Our technologies in inverted metamorphic multi-junction (IMM) solar cells, fiber optic gyro (FOG) transceivers, and terahertz spectroscopy are critical for certain government programs.
+In addition, we are transitioning our FOG product line into volume production.
+Our efforts over the past eight years to engage new customers and develop the key, vertically integrated technologies to support this product line have paid off through awards of several key Department of Defense design wins that will enter production in 2015.
+We continue to engage in new business opportunities within all phases of the FOG market; defense, commercial navigation, space and energy exploration.